hallard/NodeMCU-Gateway/README.md

 - USB Serial onboard is CH340 instead of CP210x, and I can upload up to 900Kbps without any issue on windows 10
 - I suspect WeMos regulator far better quality than the one used on NodeMCU that are just fake of original AMS117 3V3.
 - Just one size version, no error on order are possible!
-- Only one drawback, Voltage input on WeMos is limited to 6V and NodeMCU says up to 20V but trust me, I burnt some at only 14V so If I need to power boards with more than 6V I'm using cheap and small DC/DC converters like this [20][1]one.
+- Only one drawback, Voltage input on WeMos is limited to 6V and NodeMCU says up to 20V but trust me, I burnt some at only 14V so If I need to power boards with more than 6V I'm using cheap and small DC/DC converters like this [one][20]one.
 Plenty on ebay.
-If you need serious one take this amazing [OKI-78SR-5][21] from Murata.
+If you need a more serious and robust one, take this amazing [OKI-78SR-5][21] from Murata (up to 36V).

-So for all these reasons I switched to WeMos and created same shields than the ones described here.
-Due to size constraint I needed to remove some features, you need to be aware that the following ones has been removed on WeMos shields:
+So for all these reasons I switched to WeMos and created same shields than the ones described here, but, due to size constraint I removed some features, you need to be aware that the following ones has been removed on WeMos shields:

 - SPI 2.2" or 1.8" TFT LCD connector
 - SPI 128x64 OLED connector (I2C one still present)
 - Grove I2C connector (but I2C is exposed via OLED connector)
 - Lipo Battery connector
-- Lipo Battery connector
 - Data connection for any cheap ebay ASK RX receiver

-but a push button has been added to do some UI if needed.
+- New, a push button has been added to do some UI/Action if needed.

 WeMos Gateway shields are located here:
 - Shield for [RFM69W, RFM69HW, RFM12B or RFM69CW][10] with Atmel ATSHA204 for crypto